 First Time Disney Visit

-Since its 1989 opening, it has had three name changes (from Disney-MGM Studios, to Disney Studios, to Disney’s Hollywood Studios).
-Today it has two of the best immersive lands in all of Walt Disney World, Toy Story Land and Star Wars: Galaxy’s Edge.
+Since its 1989 opening, it has had three name changes (from Disney-MGM Studios to Disney Studios to Disney’s Hollywood Studios).
+Today, it has two of the best immersive lands in Walt Disney World: Toy Story Land and Star Wars: Galaxy’s Edge.

 If you’re a morning person, definitely get to the park at rope drop (when it opens).
-This is the only chance you have of obtaining a boarding pass for the newest attraction, Rise of the Resistance.
-Rope drop has many advantages, You are explore and take photos without a lot of other guests in your way and you’ll experience an hour or two of shorter lines.
+You can explore and take photos without a lot of other guests in your way, and you’ll experience an hour or two of shorter lines.

-If you’re not a morning person, acquaint yourself with the FastPass system.
+If you’re not a morning person, consider purchasing Lightning Lane.
 You’ll save yourself hours of time.
-Click here to see what rides we think will save you the most time.

 Thrill ride seekers will want to experience: